-- Custodial parents must identify in writing other adults who may have access to information regarding their child. - Non-custodial parents may receive information (when requested) regarding the child unless specific documentation to the contrary is provided in the legal custody agreement.

-Non-custodial parents may pick up a child only if written permission has been granted by the custodial parent.
+- The custodial parent/guardian must identify in writing other adults who may have access to information regarding their child. - Non-custodial parent/guardian may receive information (when requested) regarding the child unless specific documentation to the contrary is provided in the legal custody agreement. - Non-custodial parent/guardian may pick up a child only if written permission has been granted by the custodial parent.